 How to Turn Snap Windows On or Off Using the Registry (Advanced)

 Warning: Editing the registry can cause problems if not done correctly.
-Please back up your registry before making changes, or ask someone experienced to help.
+Back up your registry before making changes, or ask someone with experience to help.

 Turn On Snap Windows (Default)